How Bedtime Stories can Reinforce Literacy Skills

-One of the simplest things to help reinforce literacy skills in your child at an early age is to read them a bedtime story.
-You give them an advantage in strengthening their understanding of reading and language.
+Jan 7, 2022 One of the simplest ways to help reinforce literacy skills in your child at an early age is to read them a bedtime story.
+You give them an advantage by expanding their understanding of reading and language.

-Bedtime stories create a foundation of phonics, new vocabulary words, and reading comprehension.
-Plus, you encourage the excitement for reading.
+A bedtime routine with stories builds a foundation of phonics, new vocabulary, and reading comprehension for children.
+Plus, your reading encourages excitement for reading.

-Reading daily to my three kids has been something we have done from the time they were born until they start to want to read on their own.
-The most amazing part of reading to our children has been experiencing their growth.
-We see a transformation in their understanding of words, letters, and language all without them realizing.
+We have read daily to our three kids from the time they were born and continued until their decision to read on their own.
+The most amazing part of this process is seeing their growth.
+They have grown in their understanding of words, letters, and language, all without them realizing it.

-You see books introduce kids to words and concepts, some of which are beyond normal everyday conversations you have with them.
-This jump-starts some of the best building blocks to help their ability to read and write in the future.
+More specifically, books introduce kids to words and concepts, some of which are beyond the normal everyday conversations you have together.
+This jump-starts their ability to read and write in the future.

-When you read aloud to your kids sometimes, they will watch your mouth move and form.
+When you read aloud to your kids, sometimes they watch your mouth move and form.
 When they listen to the tone of your voice, this helps with diction.
-Even at an early age, the words on the pages will start to form as memorization.
-All helping to improve their cognitive skills and language.
+Even at an early age, words on the pages start to form as memorization, all helping to improve their cognitive skills and language.

-Starting a bedtime routine as young as infancy has been a natural progression in our family.
+Starting a bedtime routine in their infancy has been a natural progression in our family.